Eli-J-Devco/mobile/Guide.md

 `PrimaryCardItem` can be uesed display content relate to a singer subject.
 The content can consist of multiple element of varying types and sizes.
 But no title.

 ## Usage Pattern

+Here is an example of how to use `PrimaryCardItem` in your React Native app:

 ```tsx
 import React from 'react';